statsd/statsd/README.md

 * 5 years of 10 minute data

 This has been a good tradeoff so far between size-of-file (round robin databases are fixed size) and data we care about.
 Each "stats" database is about 3.2 megs with these retentions.

+**Librato Metrics**
+Librato Metrics is a hosted graphing service that eliminates the need to set up and run your own graphing server.
+Submitting data to [Librato Metrics][metrics] requires a username and API token.
+You can find your API token in your [account settings](https://metrics.librato.com/account).

 TCP Stats Interface
 -------------------